matthieu-beteille/redux-data-fx/README.md

 });
 ```

-The first argument is the handler's id, it needs to be the same as the key used in the Effects map to describe the side effect you want to perform.
+The first argument is the handler's id, it needs to be the same as the effect key you'll return in your reducer(s) to trigger this same effect.
 In this case 'fetch'.

-The second argument is the effect handler, the function that will perform this side effect.
+The second argument is the effect handler, the function that will perform the side effect.
 This function will be given 3 parameters when called:
-- the description of the effect to run (from the Effects map you returned in the reducer)
+- the params provided in the effect map (from your reducer)
 - getState: useful if you need to access your state here
 - dispatch: so you can dispatch new actions from there